Hurricanes can shatter lives as well as damage property. Fortunately there are steps you can take to minimize a hurricane’s impact.

 Check mooring lines of boats in water.
 Do not remain on a boat during a hurricane.

-Board up or shutter large windows securely, tape exposed glass and draw drapes across windows and doors.
+Board up or shutter large windows securely and draw drapes across windows and doors.

 If you don’t need to relocate, stay indoors.
 Don't go out during the brief calm when the eye of the storm passes over.
 Wind speeds can increase dramatically in seconds.

 Stay away from windows and glass doors and move furniture away from exposed doors and windows.